-Things change - the testers loved the Deacon 74.
-It is in the Carvers category where we select high-performance skis that are less demanding than race-inspired skis but will still get your heart pumping.
+Things change.
+The testers were very excited by the Deacon 74, which is the Carvers category.
+Here, we select high-performance skis that are less demanding than race-inspired skis but that will still get your...
+Read on

 We pre-tested all of the skis to see if they should be considered for the PROSKILAB™ review.
 We wanted to narrow down the field to the best skis according to PROSKILAB™ criteria.
 In January 2018, we tried a few skis from the Kästle range and decided to include some of the models in our 2019 review, including the MX67.
 It was an excellent decision as the testers absolutely loved the ski.

 With its racing plate, the Dynastar Speed Master excelled in the "Giant Slalom" category.
 Here, the same ski is in a less specialized category and features the simple "Konect" plate from the Rossignol group (which owns Dynastar).
 The Konect plate is geared more towards a recreational skier.

 Having a more flexible plate does not alter the ski's intrinsic characteristics, and it retains...
 Read on

 The Laser SC from Stöckli is one of the benchmarks in the market.
 It is regularly included by PROSKILAB in this category and it always does very well.
 Last year, it won "Best Ski," but this year it has been slightly overtaken by slightly more forgiving skis.
 Nevertheless, it still has the same great qualities, in particular rock solid performance.

 A high-performance ski, the testers loved the...
 Read on

 Atomic has made a real comeback this season.
 The Atomic Redster TR is more focused on accessibility than other skis in the “Carvers” category.